 - Hatch Chiles are a much sought-after group of long green pepper varieties exclusively grown in the Mesilla Valley near Hatch, New Mexico.
-They look a bit like Anaheim Chiles but they are quite a bit spicier — the Extra Hot Hatch variety is typically hotter than a Jalapeno.
+They look a bit like Anaheim Chiles but they are more zesty and flavorful, and could be a lot spicier!

 - The robust, spicy flavor of the Hatch Chile makes it a beloved pepper for chile fans (aka “Chile Heads”), who go nuts for the zesty aroma as they are roasted over an open flame.
 Because of the Hatch Chile’s limited season — late summer/early fall — pepper aficionados all over the country flock to New Mexico’s famous Hatch Chile Festival each year over Labor Day weekend.

 - Want to know about Frieda’s Hatch Chile roasting events near you?
-Sign up for our Hatch Fever emails here.
+Visit this page and sign up for our Hatch Fever emails here.

 Watch This Video